google/enjarify/README.md

+Note: This repository may be out of date.
+Future development will occur at https://github.com/Storyyeller/enjarify.

 ### Introduction

 Enjarify is a tool for translating Dalvik bytecode to equivalent Java bytecode.
 This allows Java analysis tools to analyze Android applications.